 - Ask if this will this be their first IAML congress.
-Replies enable the Secretary General to invite them to the introductory session for newcomers. - Ask if they would like to have a mentor. - Ask if they are willing to be a mentor. - Ask for permission to include their name and institution or location in a list of attendees on the website, if it is intended to publish such a list. - To allow for institutions that are represented by more than one person attending the congress, a checkbox should be available to allow the designated voter to identify herself or himself.
-This will assist the Treasurer and Organizing Committee in efficient issue of voting slips - Ask for permission to include their email address in the printed lists available to congress participants in their registration pack. - · Ask whether or not they wish to receive a congress bag. - Ask if they have any special dietary needs.
+Replies enable the Secretary General to invite them to the introductory session for newcomers. - · Ask if they would like to have a mentor. - · Ask if they are willing to be a mentor. - Ask for permission to include their name and institution or location in a list of attendees on the website, if it is intended to publish such a list. - To allow for institutions that are represented by more than one person attending the congress, a checkbox should be available to allow the designated voter to identify herself or himself.
+This will assist the Treasurer and Organizing Committee in efficient issue of voting slips - Ask for permission to include their email address in the participant list available to congress participants in their registration pack.
+Clarify whether this list will also be shared with sponsors and/or ask for separate permission to share personal details with sponsors. - Ask whether or not they wish to receive a congress bag. - Ask if they have any special dietary needs.
 This information will inform planning for refreshments and receptions as well as the Final Dinner, if selected.
-Please ensure that there are options for vegetarians, vegans and other special diets in the registration form. - Provide a link to a downloadable certificate of invitation. - Some employers and funding bodies require attendees to produce a Certificate of Attendance.
+Please ensure that there are options for vegetarians, vegans and other special diets in the registration form. - · Provide a link to a downloadable certificate of invitation. - Some employers and funding bodies require attendees to produce a Certificate of Attendance.
 To save providing these unnecessarily for all registered persons an option to request one should be provided on the registration form.